anpaul7/nuodb-operator/README.md

 #### Install the Kubernetes Web UI Dashboard

 Red Hat OpenShift, Google GKE and GKE/Anthos offer a built-in Web UI Kubernetes Dashboard and Workload Manager.
 For other Kubernetes distributions we recommend installing the open source Kubernetes Web UI Dashboard to easily manage and monitor your Kubernetes deployments.
-To install, follow the instruction in the Kubernetes [documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard).
+To install, follow the instructions provided in the Kubernetes [documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard).

 ## Deploy the NuoDB Database